notice period for horse insurance when selling

 Expert tip: Who pays the premium after the sale?

-A common point of contention is the question of who pays the premium for the period after the sale until termination.
-The law clearly regulates this in Paragraph 95, Section 2 of the VVG: both the seller and the buyer are liable as joint debtors.
-This means the insurer can choose from whom to demand the payment.
-In practice, they will usually hold the original contracting party, i.e., the seller, responsible.
-You should therefore include a clause in the purchase agreement that governs the assumption of premiums from the day of transfer.
-Such an agreement protects you from an unexpected bill of up to €150 for a quarter.
-Without such an arrangement, you could be liable for at least one month's contribution.
-This clear contractual arrangement is an important cornerstone for a fair sales process.
+A common point of contention is who pays the premium for the period after the sale until cancellation.
+The law clearly regulates this in Section 95(2) VVG: seller and buyer are jointly and severally liable.
+This means the insurer can choose from whom it claims the money.
+In practice, it will usually pursue the original contractual partner, i.e. the seller.
+You should therefore include a clause in the purchase agreement that governs the assumption of the premium from the day of handover.
+Such an agreement protects you from an unexpected bill of up to 150 euros for a quarter.
+Without such a provision, you remain potentially liable to pay at least one monthly premium.
+This clear contractual arrangement is an important building block for a fair sales process.

 FAQ